rubinius/rubinius/README.md

 **Q. Why isn't \<my pet feature> done already?
 When will it be done?**

 **A.** Do you have 1,000,000 USD?
 No, really.

+**Q. Why won't you accept my PR to rewrite the virtual machine in \<Rust, Go, Node, TypeScript> or add static typing to the Ruby core library or my other terrific idea?**

+**A.** There are a lot of fascinating ideas out there.
+Fork Rubinius, whip up your idea, show that other people find it useful, and let's talk.
+You might find you've got a far better project than Rubinius.
+After all, that's what we're doing, trying to figure out what might be useful.

 **Q. Is there more documentation?**